Pivotal estimation via square-root Lasso in nonparametric regression: Introduction

-In the homoskedastic parametric model studied in \cite{BCW-SqLASSO}, the choice of the penalty parameter in $\LASSO$ becomes pivotal given the covariates and the distribution of the error term.
-In contrast, in the nonparametric heteroskedastic setting we need to account for the impact of the approximation error and the loadings to derive a practical and theoretical justified choice of penalty level.
-We rely on moderate deviation theory for self-normalized sums of \cite{jing:etal} and on data-dependent empirical process inequalities to achieve Gaussian-like results in many non-Gaussian cases provided $\log p = o(n^{1/3})$ improving upon results derived in the parametric case that required $\log p \lesssim \log n$, see \cite{BCW-SqLASSO}.
-(In the context of standard lasso, the self-normalized moderated deviation theory was first employed in \cite{BCCH-IV}.)
-We perform a thorough non-asymptotic theoretical analysis of the choice of the penalty parameter.
+In order to address the nonparametric, heteroscedastic and non-Gaussian cases, we develop covariate-specific penalty loadings.
+To derive a practical and theoretically justified choice of penalty level and loadings, we need to account for the impact of the approximation error.
+We rely on moderate deviation theory for self-normalized sums of \cite{jing:etal} to achieve Gaussian-like results in many non-Gaussian cases provided $\log p = o(n^{1/3})$, improving upon results derived in the parametric case that required $\log p \lesssim\log n$, see \cite{BCW-SqLASSO}.
+(In the context of standard Lasso, the self-normalized moderate deviation theory was first employed in \cite{BellChenChernHans:nonGauss}.)

-In order to allow for more general designs we propose two new design condition numbers.
-Unlike previous conditions, they are tailored for establishing bound on the prediction norm.
-This is appealing because the rates in the prediction norm is the relevant metric in nonparametric estimation, and can be established under weaker conditions.
-(For instance, our results for prediction rates remain unaffected if repeated regressors are included.)
-This new analysis generalizes the analysis based on restricted eigenvalue proposed in \cite{BickelRitovTsybakov2009} and compatibility condition in \cite{GeerBuhlmann2009} since either of them yields lower bounds on the new quantities.
-These lower bounds are non-sharp in collinear designs which motivates our generalization.
+Our first contribution is the proposal of new design and noise impact factors, in order to allow for more general designs.
+Unlike previous conditions, these factors are tailored for establishing performance bounds with respect to the prediction norm, which is appealing in nonparametric problems.
+In particular, collinear designs motivate our new condition.
+In studying their properties, we further exploit the oracle based definition of the approximating function.
+The analysis based on these impact factors complements the analysis based on restricted eigenvalue proposed in \cite{BickelRitovTsybakov2009} and compatibility condition in \cite{GeerBuhlmann2009}, which are more suitable for establishing rates for $\ell_k$-norms.

-The second set of contributions is to derive finite sample upper bounds for estimation errors under prediction norm, $\ell_1$-norm, $\ell_\infty$-norm, and sparsity of the $\LASSO$ estimator.
-A lower bound on the estimation error for the prediction norm is also established.

-The third contribution aims to remove the potentially significant bias towards zero introduced by the $\ell_1$-norm regularization employed in (\ref{Def:LASSOmod}).
-We consider the post model selection estimator that applies ordinary least squares (ols) to the model selected by $\LASSO$.
-It follows that if the model selection works perfectly then the ols post $\LASSO$ estimator is simply the oracle estimator whose properties are well known.
-However, perfect model selection might be unlikely for many designs of interest.
-This is usually the case in a nonparametric setting.
-Thus, we develop properties of ols post $\LASSO$ when perfect model selection fails, including cases where the oracle model is not completely selected by $\LASSO$.